arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

   - arduino-cli
   - machine-learning-tools
   - edge-impulse-cli
+  - iot-cloud
+  - arduino-agent
 hardware:
   - hardware/06.nicla/boards/nicla-voice
 ---

 ## Introduction

-The Nicla Voice and Edge Impulse offer adaptable solutions for monitoring environments with glass structures, enabling applications in various domains.
-This system ensures timely detection and actionable responses, whether for buildings, vehicles, or specialized facilities.
-You can create scalable AI-powered solutions for specific security needs by leveraging these tools.
+The Nicla Voice and Edge Impulse offer powerful tools for monitoring environments like spaces with glass structures.
+This system allows timely detection and responses for environments like buildings, vehicles, or specialized facilities.
+You can create scalable AI solutions for security needs by leveraging these tools.

-This application note provides a comprehensive walkthrough on building and deploying a machine learning model to detect glass-breaking sounds using the Nicla Voice and Edge Impulse.
-You will learn how to collect, process, and train audio data, then deploy the trained model on the Nicla Voice to create an effective sound classification system.
+This application note will show you how to build and deploy a machine learning model on Nicla Voice with Edge Impulse that detects glass-breaking sounds.
+The content will cover how audio data is processed and used for training for efficient sound classification.

 ## Goals

-The goal of this application note is to showcase an glass-breaking detection system for the environments with glass builds using Nicla Voice and the Edge Impulse.
-The project's objectives are the following:
+This application note will show you how to create a glass-breaking detection system using the Nicla Voice and Edge Impulse.
+The objectives are:

-- Process audio data of glass-breaking sounds and background noise based on [**DCASE**](http://dcase.community/challenge2017/task-rare-sound-event-detection-results) dataset.
+- Process audio data of glass-breaking sounds and background noise using the [**DCASE**](http://dcase.community/challenge2017/task-rare-sound-event-detection-results) dataset.
-- Train a machine learning model capable of distinguishing glass-breaking sounds from other noises.
+- Train a machine learning model to distinguish glass-breaking sounds from other noises reliably.
-- Deploy the trained model to the Nicla Voice for on-device inference.
+- Deploy the trained model to the Nicla Voice for on-device inference, removing the need for external computation.
-- Showcase the real-time glass-breaking detection capabilities of the model.
+- Showcase the model’s real-time detection capabilities through practical examples.

+At the end of the application note, you will have all resources and details for implementing a glass-breaking detection system in various environments.

 ## Hardware and Software Requirements